pytest-dev/pytest-xprocess/README.rst

                 This method will be called multiple times to check if the process is ready to answer queries.
-A 'TimeoutError' exception will be raised if the provied 'startup_callback' does not return 'True' before 'timeout' seconds.
+A 'TimeoutError' exception will be raised if the provied 'startup_check' does not return 'True' before 'timeout' seconds.
                 """
                 sock = socket.socket()